Alluxio/alluxio/docs/en/advanced/Performance-Tuning.md

 This performance degradation is due to less-optimized UFS read schedule which is termed as the “thundering-herd" problem in Alluxio.
 One way to resolve this problem is to apply deterministic hashing.
-By specifying “alluxio.user.ufs.block.read.location.policy=DeterministicHashPolicy", Alluxio will select only one “random" worker to read the given block from UFS.
+By specifying "`alluxio.user.ufs.block.read.location.policy=DeterministicHashPolicy`", Alluxio will select only one “random" worker to read the given block from UFS.
 As a result, even multiple Alluxio clients are requesting the same block from different nodes, only that “selected" worker will read from UFS and cache only on that worker.
-Sometimes we want more parallelism, then one can also change the value of “alluxio.user.ufs.block.read.location.policy.deterministic.hash.shards" from 1 (default) to N so there will be no more than N workers working at the same time to cold-read and cache this block.
+Sometimes we want more parallelism, then one can also change the value of "`alluxio.user.ufs.block.read.location.policy.deterministic.hash.shards`" from 1 (default) to N so there will be no more than N workers working at the same time to cold-read and cache this block.
-Note that, for different block even in the same file, they will select different “N" workers and thus achieve balanced load across the cluster.
+Note that, for different block even in the same file, they will select different "N" workers and thus achieve balanced load across the cluster.

 ## Master Tuning